michaeljcalkins/experiment-bull-market-best-day-of-month/README.md

 1. The 13th almost always comes out as the most profitable day to buy stock from our sample.
 1. You should check the ticker your buying for a historical growth trend.
-11. WFC, T, and X did not fare well in this experiment.
+1. WFC, T, and X did not fare well in this experiment.
-11. X isn't even a dividend ticker it just didn't move much over 10 years.